BN701/MultiArp/Doc/readmore.md

 * A ***step list*** is a series of notes, chords or rests played out with regular timing.
 Step lists have no predetermined length.
 The timing of a step list is controlled by ...

 * The ***step value*** controls the rate of step list playback and indeed the overall ‘pulse’ of the sequencer.
-Step value is the conversion rate between the internal the sequencer pulse and Ableton Link’s beat value.
+Step value is the conversion rate between the internal sequencer pulse and Ableton Link’s beat value.
 A value of 4 is essentially a quarter note, 8 is an eighth-note and so on, and values 3, 7, etc divide a four beat bar as you would expect.
 Step values (and beat values) can be non-integer.

 * Multiple step lists within a pattern are either *interleaved* - one step from each list is played in rotation - or played according to a *trig list*.